priyans619/Calendar-Management-UI/README.md

  ### Short answer to the following questions:

  1. 3 things that you learned from this assignment?
+ A.
     -> Always do the things which is asked to do, I was creating the card first  which is popping on clicking the Header Date and becaue of that I didnt get time to create event functionality smoothly.

     -> Learnt the effective use of hooks like useRef and useEffect

- -> Implememnting Css in responsive way
+    -> Implementing Css in responsive way

  2. What was the most difficult part of the assignment?
+ A.
     I will not say difficult but Creating the event functionality due to lack of time.

  3. What you would have done differently given more time?
+ A.
     I can make the whole UI in first place than can add many more functionality.